Saphjyr/ElytraChestplateSwapper/README.md

 ## Description

 A simple quality of life mod that swaps between chestplate and elytra on a keystroke.

+## How to use it

 The default key is "grave accent" ("²" on the AZERTY layout) but it can be changed in the options of the game.
+It can be triggered outside of the inventory and inside too.

 ## Requirements